gschmutz/kafka-workshop/13c-stream-analytics-using-java-kstreams/README.md

-# Stream Processing with Java using Kafka Streams
+# Stream Analytcis with Java using Kafka Streams

 Let's redo the simple message filtering process of the previous workshop, using Kafka Streams instead of KSQL.